WULM: Past programming

 WBLY switched the format to a news/sports/talk format in the early 1990s.
 WBLY did mostly Catholic Central games until WIZE went under and then began airing all teams in Clark County.
 It was famous for not only having 1 game but in football and basketball it aired one game live and one game on tape delay.
 It also did Wittenberg football and basketball games along with a show during the week.
 It also had a high school sports talk show during the week and a popular show on Saturday morning called "Sports Scene".
 During the tournament it would air all local teams' games, and sometimes there would be so many teams playing that they would go until 2:00 am.
 They also had great news coverage, and the news director was Darryl Bauer, who is now at WHIO.

 In 2002 WBLY was sold to Urban Light Ministries.
 After they changed the call letters to WULM they continued to have a news/sports/talk format but added more programming including a local morning talk show and a late-morning talk show that talked about the issues in Clark County.
-After that sports director Marty Bannister continued his "Sports Scene" show that he aired during the week and had done before when it was WBLY.
+After that, sports director Marty Bannister continued his "Sports Mid-Day" show that he aired during the week and had done before when it was WBLY.
+Other local content continuing into the name change included Sports Scene, cohosted by Dave Williams and John Derr, discussed local sports Saturday mornings, followed later in the day by Springfield Music Scene, hosted by Tony Pullins, that spotlighted local musicians.
 They also added more network programming, including Bill O'Reilley.

 Unable to attract new listeners (and advertisers) with a talk format, WULM went to a unique "Rock n' Soul Classics" oldies format.
 It spotlighted the vintage hits from the first generation of the Top 40 and R&B genres of the 1950s, 60s and early 70s.
 During this time, its weekend programs along with NASCAR coverage included The Motown Show, Dennis Mitchell's Breakfast With The Beatles, Oldies Coast To Coast, Little Walter's Time Machine, Glenn Sauter's Hits of Yesteryear and Cool Bobby B's Doo Wop Stop.
 That format ran from the summer of 2003 to the spring of 2006.